Atacama Fault: Regional geology

 From Chañaral to the south the fault system coincides in extent with the Chilean Iron Belt, a collection of iron ore deposit running all the way to El Romeral next to La Serena.
 It is thought that the Atacama Fault acted as a "transcrustal" fault that allowed for molten iron ore magma migrate from its place of origin in the Earth's mantle to shallow of the crust event reaching surface in volcanic eruptions of iron oxide.
 The resulting rock after the cooling of these magmas is iron oxide-apatite.

+Near Huasco the western branch of the Atacama Fault System is the Infiernillo Shear Zone (Spanish: Zona de Cizalla de Infiernillo) which runns in NNE-SSW direction and makes the limit between the Early Cretaceous Infiernillo Plutonic Complex and the formations of La Negra (Jurassic) and Canto del Agua (Triassic) as well as some metamorphic rocks.

+The southernmost commonly recognized section of the Atacama Fault System is Romeral Fault which reaches the coast near La Serena.
+South of Romeral Fault the inland NS-oriented Panulcillo Fault has been described as a continuation with its more eastern position being attributed to displacement by a younger NW-trending fault.

 Fault mechanics

-Due to the extensional regime shaping the region, the system is dominated by normal faulting, most of which is North-South striking and dipping around 60 degrees to the East.
+Due to the extensional regime shaping the region, the system is dominated by normal faulting, most of which is north–south striking and dipping around 60 degrees to the East.
 Though the system is mostly dip-slip, there are regions of strike-slip formed mylonites in the East providing evidence for past sinistral strike-slip motion.